SHUBNUMFATHIMAAB/Module-3/Regex: Filter Words Without the Letter 'e'.md

 <img width="402" height="155" alt="image" src="https://github.com/user-attachments/assets/02caf11a-bd7d-44c1-a77b-ca899ef6e21f" />

 ## Result
-Thus the python program that filters out and returns all elements from a list "that do not contain the letter `'e'`", using "regular expressions (regex)".
+Thus the python program that filters out and returns all elements from a list "that do not contain the letter `'e'`", using "regular expressions (regex)" is created.